Notes and the Musical Alphabet

 Key Takeaways

-- The musical alphabet consists of seven main notes: A through G
+- The musical alphabet consists of seven main notes: A through G, which repeat in octaves

 - Sharps (♯) raise a note by a half step, flats (♭) lower it by a half step